 NOTE: Students may share portions of their portfolio with the instructor anytime during the semester for review and comment.

-Discussions: Learning Community Forums - worth a total of 300 points (50 points each) There are 4 forums assigned in this course.
+Discussions: Learning Community Forums - worth a total of 300 points (50 points each)

+There are 8 forums in this course.
+Students choose 6 in which to engage.